Innovating to Accomodate to The Housing Crisis

-Overpopulation, a term we have come familiar with because we are threatened with it everyday along with the consequences that come with it.
-Today, our world holds the weight of 7.6 billion human beings.
+Overpopulation is a term we have all become familiar with.
+The consequences that come with it threaten us everyday, we are told, and today our world holds the weight of 7.6 billion human beings.
 The current average population increase is estimated at 83 million people per year.
-Meaning, by 2100, we will share our planet with 11.5 billion lives.
-As the population will continue to grow, we will feel our planet being worn down, from consumption of natural resources to the housing crisis.
+That is, by 2100, we will share our planet with 11.5 billion people.
+As the population continues to grow, we will feel our planet being worn out, from consumption of natural resources to the housing crisis.
 How will we build homes without completely deforesting earth?
 Well, this is where creative minds and the innovative solutions come into play.
-In addition to the deplorable ecological aspect and the lack of food that could result from this overpopulation, the housing issue is already and will be dedicated to remain at the heart of the concerns.
+In addition to the pressing ecological situation and food shortages that could result from overpopulation, the housing issue is already and will continue to be a key concern.
 Real estate professionals are therefore closely interested in the evolution of housing.
-What are the solutions put in place today, to fight against the housing shortage in large cities and to face the future?
+What are the solutions put in place today to fight against the housing shortage in large cities and to face the future?

 Inventing New Homes

 Having access to housing is something the UN considers an essential human right, yet as the population grows, the ability to ensure that every individual has somewhere to call home has become progressively more difficult.
 However, many innovative businesses are working to create more efficient, affordable and sustainable housing to take us into the future.

 3D has already proven itself as an essential tool that adapts perfectly to the evolution of the real estate sector.
 Our abilities regarding what is produced using 3D printing and the opportunities created by this technology have increased tremendously and is expected to be an industry worth $29 billion by 2020.
 3D printing has recently been used to create an entire house, albeit a small one, in 24 hours.
 As a result, 3D printing may present a possible solution for rapid, affordable and efficient housing.